Skip to content

 3.

-After you clear security, look for a Global Blue or Planet refund counter (these are today's operators — Premier Tax-Free is now Planet, and Global Refund is now Global Blue, so don't go looking for those old names on the signage).
+After you clear security, look for a Global Blue or Planet refund counter (these are today's operators — Premier Tax-Free is now Planet, and Global Refund is now Global Blue).
 Take cash on the spot (minus a handling fee) or have it credited to your card (usually a few weeks).

 Build in extra time